ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 Your subnet auth keys for add validator TX creation: [P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5 P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af].
 ```

-Lets skip the validation node/period prompt description, as it is already described
+Lets skip the validation node/period prompt description, as it's already described
 [here](./create-a-mainnet-subnet#add-a-avalidator).

-Only note that start time for validator is not selected to be in one minute, to give more time to all
+Only note that start time for validator isn't selected to be in one minute, to give more time to finish
-the signing process to be finished.
+all the signing process.

 <!-- markdownlint-disable MD013 -->